On some UK networks, you’ll need to pay up to £2/day to use your phone in Europe. Find out how much your mobile network will charge for EU roaming.

 Sky Mobile £2 per day 4G

-Your mobile data usage in Europe will be subject to a fair use limit.
-This limit is between 5GB and 50GB per month, depending on your mobile network.
-Each month, you’ll be able to use up to your UK plan data allowance or up to the fair use limit, whichever is lower.
-You’ll also need to spend the majority of your time inside the UK (normally measured as 61 days over a 120-day period).
+When you use your mobile phone in Europe, this will be subject to a fair use limit, depending on the plan and mobile network you have.
+Each month, you’ll be able to use up to your UK plan allowance or up to the fair use limit, whichever is lower.
+Over a 4-month period, you’ll also need to spend the majority of your time inside the UK (this is normally measured as 61 days over a rolling 120-day period).

 Notes:

-1. EE: On EE, you’ll pay £2 per day to use your mobile phone in Europe, unless you have the Roam Abroad add-on or Smart Benefit.
-You’ll also have access to free European roaming if your EE Pay Monthly plan started before the 7th July 2021.
+1. EE: On EE, you’ll pay £2.29 per day to use your mobile phone in Europe, unless you have the Roam Abroad add-on or Smart Benefit.
+You’ll also have free European roaming if your EE Pay Monthly plan started before the 7th July 2021.

-3. Tesco Mobile: From May 2023, Tesco Mobile will introduce charges for roaming in Europe.
+2. Tesco Mobile: In 2024, Tesco Mobile will introduce charges for roaming in Europe.
 This applies to all customers who joined or upgraded after the 16th June 2022.

-4. Three: On Three, you’ll pay £2 per day to use your mobile phone in Europe.
+3. Three: On Three, you’ll pay £2 per day to use your mobile phone in Europe.
 This is unless your Three Pay Monthly plan started on or before the 30th September 2021 (if this is the case, you’ll benefit from inclusive roaming in Europe).
-You’ll also get inclusive roaming on Three’s Pay As You Go plans.
+You’ll also get inclusive roaming on Three’s Value and Complete Pay Monthly plans.

-5. Vodafone: On Vodafone, you’ll pay £2 per day to use your mobile phone in Europe.
+4. Vodafone: On Vodafone, you’ll pay £2.25 per day to use your mobile phone in Europe.
 This is unless you have a Pay Monthly plan with 4 Xtra benefits, or a Pay Monthly plan taken before the 11th August 2021.
-Roaming isn’t available on Vodafone Basics plans.

-6. VOXI: On VOXI, you’ll normally pay £2 per day to use your mobile phone in Europe.
-However, you can reduce this to as little as £1 per day when buying a VOXI European Roaming Pass.
+5. VOXI: On VOXI, you’ll normally pay £2.25 per day to use your mobile phone in Europe.
+However, you can reduce this to as little as £1 per day when you buy a VOXI European Roaming Pass.

 Best SIM Cards For European Roaming

-If your mobile network charges you for European roaming, it might sometimes be worth picking up a different SIM card for your trip abroad.
-For instance, if your mobile network charges £2 per day, you’ll normally need to pay £14 for a 7-day trip to Europe.
+If your mobile network charges you extra for European roaming, it might sometimes be worth getting a different SIM card for your trip abroad.
+To give an example, if your mobile network charges you £2 per day, you’ll normally need to pay £14 for a 7-day trip to Europe.
 This will go up to £28 for a 2-week trip and £60 for a 1-month trip.

 +100 intl.